hubblr/react-side-content-accordion/README.md

 ### AccordionSideContentContainer

 A container in which all [AccordionSideContent](#accordionsidecontent) components contained within all [AccordionSection](#accordionsection) components are rendered.
 Individual elements are wrapped in a container with additional css class 'active'/'inactive' depending on the expansion state of the section.
 Be careful: [AccordionSideContent](#accordionsidecontent) components are not placed directly within this component.
+Place within the [Accordion](#accordion) component.

 ### AccordionSideContent

 The content to be displayed to the side of the accordion if the parent section is currently expanded.
 Place within the [AccordionSection](#accordionsection) the side content is semantically related to.
-Will be rendered within the [AccordionSideContentContainer](#accordionsidecontentcontainer).
+The content of this component will be wrapped and rendered within the [AccordionSideContentContainer](#accordionsidecontentcontainer).

 ## Context